 Five Simple Steps to Creating a Foolproof Fundraising Plan

 A well built house starts with a thoughtfully drawn blueprint.
-Crowdfunding is just the same.
+A fundraising plan to start your crowdfunding efforts is just the same.
 A thoroughly prepared fundraiser will result in a more powerful fundraiser.
-Developing a road map for your fundraiser will help you maneuver around any unforeseen obstacles that arise.
+Developing a road map for your fundraiser will help you manoeuvre around any unforeseen obstacles that arise.
 We have outlined some key components to pay attention to when creating your fundraising plan.

 Take cues from successful fundraisers — and set a realistic goal

 Before jumping head first into your fundraiser, take a step back and observe what other fundraisers like yours are doing to be successful.
 Take some time to browse through and make note of the things that are working for them and the things that aren’t.
 Look for strategies you can use, such as what types of fundraising events are raising both donations and awareness or how fundraisers are using social media to enhance their fundraiser.

 2. Setting a goal